 For this task, we need the mutual help of churches and parents.
 Catechesis isn’t just a one-hour-a-week program on Sundays, but nor should parents bear the whole weight themselves.
 We need pastors and parents—and godparents, aunts and uncles, friends, relatives, mentors, and any others involved in the lives of our children—working together to form and nurture the spiritual lives of their children.

 On this page, you’ll find information about two of the main church-based children’s programs in use among Anglican Churches—God’s Big Story and Catechesis of the Good Shepherd—along with ways for families to be involved in the catechesis of their children at home.
-There’s also some suggested lists of books and other resources about children’s and family catechesis.
+There are suggested books and other resources for children’s and family catechesis.

 Church-Based Catechesis